The research program

-Dr. Zhiyuan Yang started his PhD program in Spring 2015 at Michigan Tech and completed the degree Fall 2018 under Prof. Ten’s supervision.
-His major contribution for the Ph.D. dissertation is to combinatorics of hypothesized substation outages, relating to insurance policies based on plausible events.
-He has contributed a few journals as the lead author in the emerging areas of actuarial science framework.
-Zhiyuan received Michigan Tech ECE Outstanding Teaching Award for the year of 2017.
+Dr. Zhiyuan Yang began his PhD program in Spring 2015 at Michigan Tech under the guidance of Prof. Ten and successfully completed his degree in Fall 2018.
+His major contribution to his Ph.D. dissertation was in the combinatorics of hypothesized substation outages, which relate to insurance policies based on plausible events.
+Zhiyuan has made significant contributions as a lead author to several journals in the emerging areas of actuarial science framework.
+In recognition of his excellent teaching skills, he was awarded the Michigan Tech ECE Outstanding Teaching Award for the year 2017.

 He joined Guang Dong Electric Company after finishing his PhD program.